Laura Fuentes

 Frozen Chicken or Pre-cooked?

-If you plan to use frozen chicken, make sure to defrost it before adding to the slow cooker.
-In case you are reading this, 3 hours before dinner, here are three easy methods to defrost chicken safely, *hint- the 2nd and 3rd option are your best choice.
+If you’re short on time, a rotisserie chicken or leftover chopped chicken can cut this recipe into a 30-minute stove-top meal.
+If you plan to use frozen chicken, defrost it before adding it to the crockpot.
+In case you are reading this, 3 hours before dinner, here are three easy methods to defrost chicken safely, *hint- the 2nd and 3rd options are your best choice.

 Slow Cooker Soup Tips